 Do you enjoy visiting your parents or siblings or just chatting with them on the phone?

-They will say you are putting others (or yourself) ahead of them, and that your priorities are all wrong.
+They will say you are putting others (or yourself) ahead of them and that your priorities are wrong.

 To avoid an argument, you may automatically turn down invitations from others or speak to friends at limited (even secretive) times.

-Then when you decide to go out with friends anyway for a special occasion, it will be taken as proof of your lack of regard for your partner.
+Then when you decide to go out with friends for a special occasion, it will be taken as proof of your lack of regard for your partner.

 Your choice is always to defend your rights and get into arguments or limit your involvement with others.
 A lose-lose.

 And by the way, when you cancel your plans with friends to prove to your partner he/she is always your priority, don’t expect him/her to shower you with attention all evening.

 2. A narcissist never accepts blame.

 The rule is simple: if you do something they dislike, you are to blame; if they do something you dislike, you are to blame for making them do it.

 You will be accused of being too sensitive, or you take things too personally.

 But in fact, narcissists take every slight – however small – very personally.

 3. Narcissists project all of their unfavorable qualities onto others.

-They will accuse you of lying or being secretive, when in fact they keep you in the dark about many things.
+They will accuse you of lying or being secretive when they keep you in the dark about many things.

-Sadly, when one is in a relationship with narcissistic abuse, the weary partner often will go behind the narcissist’s back do something they have a right to do (spend their money, visit a friend, and so forth)—just to avoid an argument.
+Sadly, when one is in a relationship with narcissistic abuse, the weary partner often will go behind the narcissist’s back to do something they have a right to do (spend their money, visit a friend, and so forth)—just to avoid an argument.